How I work

 · Chronic illness diagnosis

 Change is difficult even when we are adjusting to something that feels positive like marriage, birth of a child, or a new job.
 Although positive change is something we typically look forward to, it is often accompanied by stress.
 Other changes such as career change, job loss, a move to a new home, or facing an empty nest can feel beyond our control and be difficult to cope with.
-It may be time to speak with me if the tranisition you are facing is causing:
+Working with a therapist during this time of transition can help you better understand: